1939–40 Panhellenic Championship

 The 1939–40 Panhellenic Championship was the 11th season of the highest football league of Greece and the last before the WW2 took place.
-It was carried out with a system similar to that of the previous season in which 14 teams participated again, 8 from the Central and 6 from Northern Greece, which were divided into groups.
-As in the previous year, in order to complete the championship, since it took a total of 30 matchdays, the teams that qualified for the national championship did not compete with each other again but transferred the mutual results of the local championships.
+It was carried out with a system similar to that of the previous season in which 14 teams participated again, 8 from the Central and 6 from North Greece, which were divided into groups.
+As of the previous season, since a total of 30 matchdays were required to complete the championship, the clubs from the same region that were qualified for the national championship did not face against each other again but the results from their local championships applied instead.

-The teams of the Central Greece formed the Southern group and resulted as follows:
+The teams of the Central Greece formed the South group and resulted as follows: